-Semifreddo recipes are so many and one wonders which one to prepare because this dessert is a fantastic treat in each of its numerous varieties.
+Semifreddo recipes are so many and one wonders which one to prepare because this dessert is a fantastic summer treat in each of its numerous varieties.
 As you know, Semifredo is a traditional Italian dessert – soft homemade ice cream with various additives – cookies, nuts, fruits, chocolate, etc. Its name translates as “semi-frozen” so it is actually not an ice cream despite that it is often classified as a part of the gelato family.

 Semifreddo appeared not so long ago, especially its modern variation.
 The dessert was created at the end of the 19th century as an evolution of another popular dessert – French parfait.
 The Italians invented ice cream, and then the recipe migrated to France where it became popular as parfait.
 Traditional recipes are based on meringue (whipped egg whites) or pâte à bombe (foamed egg yolks) and cream.
 The taste of semifreddo, like parfait, depends on the ideal balance between sugar, liquid, eggs and additives that give the feeling of airiness and soft cream at the same time.
 If you put almonds in the creamy egg mass, you will get almond semifredo, if mint – then mint.
 The options are plenty, the scope for imagination is enormous.